analytically/innerbuilder/README.md

 Use `Shift+Alt+B` or `Alt+Insert` and select `Builder`.
 Choose the fields to be included and press `OK`.

+### Rate

+If you enjoy this plugin, please rate it on it's [plugins.jetbrains.com page](http://plugins.jetbrains.com/plugin/7354).

 ### License

 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).